Broso56/DDBot/README.md

     - Server Members Intent
     - Message Content Intent
     - **NOTE:once the bot reaches 100 or more servers, all intents will require verification and approval.
 (Except message until Aug 31.)**
-NOTE: I have not personally tested this, but in theory this should work.
-Sorry in advance if it doesnt however, and feel free to contact me if need be.